Sawrz/docker-configs/mediawiki/README.md

 ## Preparations

-First, we need to prepare some things before we can actually start the Docker container.
+First, we need to prepare some things before we can start the Docker container.

 ### Create Folders & Files